MERNCraft/Nail-It/docs/md/11-variables-with-const-and-let.md

 <details class="tip" open>
 <summary>Variables should have descriptive names</summary>
 You _can_ call a variable anything.
 The [script `minified.js`](https://MERNCraft.github.io/Nail-It/scripts.zip){download=""} uses single letter names for each variable.
-Here's are a couple of extracts:
+Here are a couple of extracts:

 ```js-w
 const t="If you want to start, type Y. If you want me to start, press any other key. ";const n="The nail is ";const l=" units long."